-Please note: We are no longer accepting applications from International Students for Fall 2014 MABE entry.
+Please note: We are now accepting applications for Fall 2015 MABE entry.

 The Master of Arts (MA) program in Business Economics applies economic principles to business problems, strategic planning, international trade and finance and the problems of macroeconomic policy making.

 This degree is especially attractive to those wishing to prepare themselves for careers as professional economists in the private or public sectors.
 Graduates may pursue careers specializing in economic forecasting, economic policy analysis, industry and market studies, financial markets and institutions, strategic planning and public policy.

 Graduates of the program are qualified to pursue doctoral studies.
 A major strength of the program is that it combines a specific focus on business economics with training in economic theory, quantitative methods and applied research.

 The Canadian Association for Business Economics (CABE), with a membership of over 1,000 professional economists across Canada, has enthusiastically endorsed the objectives of the program, provided advice on the curriculum and confirmed the need for economics graduates with the skills this program develops.

 Noteworthy features of the curriculum includes its focus on the preparation, conduct and presentation of empirical research as well as written and oral communication of economics.
 The development and practice of presentation skills are also emphasized.

 Students are permitted to enroll in up to three MBA courses as electives within the program.
 The interdisciplinary nature of the program is facilitated by the Departments of Business Administration and Economics being located within the same faculty.
 This administrative arrangement encourages and fosters interdisciplinary teaching and research and greatly enhances the readiness of our students for careers as professional economists.